RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 [^2]: A [namespace](https://en.wikipedia.org/wiki/Namespace) is a collection of things with unique names.
 The set of Twitter users is a namespace, because each handle only refers to a _single_ account.
 The set of users on a Wordpress site is also a namespace; each username again refers to only one account.
 But if you take _two_ Wordpress sites, they would represent two separate namespaces, because a single username (e.g. 'admin') could exist identically on both systems yet not be the same account.
 Namespaces solve the problem of connecting one identifier unambiguously with a single thing, but they present big challenges.
 For instance, domain names on the internet form a namespace, and in the domain name system (DNS) you can see examples of people fighting over domain names and hoarding them.
 The other big feature of a namespace is that someone, or a lot of people, have to agree on how to give out the names and generally manage the thing, which is a human-coordination challenge.

+[^3]: The alt hierarchy was originally conceived by Brian Reid (a member of the "Backbone Cabal" of network admins who had decided on the great renaming), Gordon Moffett, and John Gilmore (who went on to become a founder of the EFF) at G.T.'s Sunset Barbecue in Mountain View, CA in 1987.
+A description quoted in many places ([example](https://broadbandnow.com/internet/u/ui_alt.htm)) quotes Reid, "John’s home computer was ‘hoptoad’; my home computer was ‘mejac’.
+We set up a link between us, and each of us set up a link to amdahl, and we vowed to pass all alt traffic to each other and to nurse the net along.
+In those days one sent out numerous newgroup messages in the hopes that one would ‘take’; by the end of May the groups alt.test, alt.config, alt.drugs, and alt.gourmand were active.
+At the time I also managed ‘decwrl’, so I quietly added ‘alt’ to the list of groups that it carried."

-[^3]: This is an argument we should consider any time it seems like a computing technology is "ruining" the internet.
+[^4]: This is an argument we should consider any time it seems like a computing technology is "ruining" the internet.
 Is it really the case that a technology is having a deleterious effect on the internet, or is it just revealing or enabling some human trait that we prefer not to acknowledge?
 Further, on what authority are _we_ the judge?
 These aren't unanswerable questions--I've argued on this blog that certain common system designs are [evil and rude](http://www.catb.org/~esr/jargon/html/E/evil-and-rude.html).
 Any time I make a statement like that, I try to provide answers to the questions of how I think the technology interacts with human tendencies and the grounds on which I consider it to be bad.
 By stating this chain of reasoning, I hope to offer well-intentioned critics the tools to help me understand better.

-[^4]: Not all systems work this way.
+[^5]: Not all systems work this way.
 For instance, a TV with an antenna doesn't "request" a channel, and the tv station doesn't "respond" to any specific TV.
 TV stations _broadcast_ and TVs _receive_.

-[^5]: It's interesting to think about what the equivalent of a "home page" would have been on Usenet.
+[^6]: It's interesting to think about what the equivalent of a "home page" would have been on Usenet.
 It would have been technically possible to start a newsgroup about yourself, and Im sure some people must have done that.
 It would have been similar to a mailing list for people who interact with the person in the middle.
 I suspect that the more common structure would have been that a newsgroup would be the main "home" of a group of people in common, like members of a club.